Blanketo123/skills_programming/README.md

 ### IPYNB Files
 - `Web_Scraping.ipynb`: Scrapes data from websites for further use.
 - `Data_Cleaning.ipynb`: Cleans and preprocesses raw data for analysis.
-- `Group_project.ipynb`: Explores the data and trains models as the main part of the group project.
+- `model.ipynb`: Explores the data and trains models as the main part of the project.

 ### PY Files
 - `app_v4_final.py`: Implements the final version of the website application.